How to Prepare for Professional Headshots

 Each photographer and studio will be different; they have their own style and preference on doing things.
 Do your homework and research about the basic things you wish to do with your headshot and find a photographer that fits your preferences.
 Check out their website and portfolio.
 Read reviews and feedback about their work.
 If possible, try to interview your photographer before booking your appointment.
 This can help you feel comfortable with your photographer.

-Booked your professional headshot photographer?
+Want to book a headshot photographer?
 It’s time to get down to the nitty gritty and how to prepare for headshots for best results.

 The word headshot does not mean the shot is focused on your head.
 People will definitely see your clothes in your photo, and they can make quick assumptions of you based on what you wear.
 People will see your face, thus your clothing should highlight you.